x94fujo6rpg/AzurLaneFleet/README.md

 - 還原艦船名稱 [greasyfork](https://greasyfork.org/scripts/405281)

 # Browser support
-Recommend using `Chrome` for the best experience
+If it feel slow, try turn on the hardware acceleration in your browser Recommend using `Chrome` for the best experience
 This site was developed and tested on `Chrome`/`Firefox`
 `IE` `Edge(Old)` is unsupported
 Compatibility with other browsers is unknown

 ## Update
+**2021-12-05**
+- new feature:
+  - add `ship/equip level`, setup by click `set level`
+  - it will save to fleet data
+  - old data without levels will load with default level: `120(ship)` / `10(equip)`
+  - bugs++
+- if it feel slow, try turn on the hardware acceleration in your browser...
+  - I should probably remove some css...:(

 **2021-12-05**
 - new feature:
   - `CopyShip`: copy the ship & it's current equipment to anywhere